stangreg/Ignitron/README.md

 7. The LED of the selected preset position should start blinking
 8. Hit the same `Preset` button a second time to confirm storage (Hitting any other `Preset`/`Bank` button will revert the state back to navigating)
-9. The preset will be entered in the selected position, other presets will be pushed back
+9. The preset will be saved to the selected position, other presets will be pushed back

 #### Button commands (case: preset has been received from Spark app)
 | Button     | Press pattern | Function                        | Remark |